Non-urgent advice: Clare Price-Dowd

 Non-urgent advice: Abbie Conran

 I have been in the team since Sept 2020 and have been the Leadership Development Administrator, the Business Support Administrator and now the Business and Performance Officer.
-I also have had previous NHS experience in Birmingham Childrens Hospital and I have also worked alongside the NHS in my last role in the charity the Children’s Liver Disease Foundation.
+I also have had previous NHS experience in Birmingham Children’s Hospital and I have also worked alongside the NHS in my last role in the charity the Children’s Liver Disease Foundation.
 At the charity we worked hard to fill the gaps in support for young people and families with children suffering from liver disease and therefore I am passionate about helping people and improving services.

 Outside of work you will find me typing away through my current novel, reading, spending time with family and friends or asleep.